johnbintz/svggvs/README.md

 Process your cards with `svggvs`:

-* `svggvs merged_file`: Create a big SVG file with al cards as layers
+* `svggvs merged_file`: Create a big SVG file with all cards as layers.
+Fine for simple setups, but will create monster files!
-* `svggvs svgs`: Write out individual SVG files
+* `svggvs svgs`: Write out individual SVG files.
-* `svggvs pngs`: Write out PNG files after writing out the SVG files
+* `svggvs pngs`: Write out PNG files after writing out the SVG files.
-* `svggvs pdf`: Write out the merged PnP PDF file
+* `svggvs pdf`: Write out the merged PnP PDF file.

 You can also pass in `--cardfile <new file>` to load a different cardfile, say for card backs.